 Injury to the anterior muscles of the hip due to bursitis or tendonitis causing pain, inflammation, numbness and tingling and stiffness may be diagnosed as iliopsoas syndrome.
 Some people that sit throughout the majority of the day, have had prior hip surgery, bursitis, or other conditions are more prone to developing iliopsoas pain.

 Damage to peripheral nerves, or nerves extending into your feet, hands, arms, and legs, that causes numbness and tingling, pain, weakness and burning sensations may be peripheral neuropathy.
 Causes of peripheral neuropathy include infections, inherited diseases, traumatic injuries, and diabetes.
 One of three types of peripheral neuropathy may be diagnosed by your Sugar Land chiropractor: mononeuropathy (damage to one nerve); multiple mononeuropathy (damage to at least two nerves); or polyneuropathy (damage to many nerves).

 Depending on what is causing your numbness and tingling, our chiropractors may recommend adjustments to alleviate the pressure off the affected nerves, spinal decompression therapy to increase space between vertebrae or multi-wave locked system (MLS) laser therapy.
 Noninvasive and painless, MLS laser therapy utilizes therapeutic effects of infrared light that works at the cellular level to reduce inflammation.
 The MLS laser therapy provides holistic pain relief without using drugs or surgery.

-  Serving residents of Sugar Land and Southwest Houston for nearly 20 years, Hogan Chiropractic offers same-day appointments, free consultations, and acceptance of most insurance plans.
+Serving residents of Sugar Land and Southwest Houston for nearly 20 years, Hogan Spine & Rehab offers same-day appointments, free consultations, and acceptance of most insurance plans.
 Call our friendly staff today to make an appointment at your convenience.